covid-stats-eu/covid-stats-eu-server/README.md

-# Covid Stats EU
+# Covid Stats EU Server

-A web app that displays EU covid data in a pretty and practical way

-[INSERT SCREENSHOT OF THE APP]
+The backend of Covid Stats EU web app.
+For more information about the app see [here](https://github.com/covid-stats-eu/covid-stats-eu-client)

 ## What is it?

-Covid Stats EU is a simple data analytics system for covid activity monitoring and it's part of a collaborative university assignment in Web technologies course.
+Covid Stats EU is a simple data analytics system for covid-19 activity monitoring and it's part of a collaborative university assignment in Web technologies course.

 ![Covid stats ERD](https://user-images.githubusercontent.com/44473195/111869762-8207b480-8989-11eb-8048-ef2803c7e9de.png)